The Town + Gown of Geneseo

 The Village of Geneseo and Livingston County understand the importance of quality of life and the role that the downtown district plays in creating a sense of place.
 Through its work with the Downtown Partnership, Geneseo has developed and adopted design guidelines to advise renovations when rehabilitating historic storefronts in the designated downtown district.
 Façade guidelines are intended to aid owners of buildings undergoing façade renovations, in contributing to the creation of a vibrant, safe, and pedestrian-friendly downtown.
 Façade elements such as signs, colors, lighting, awnings, windows and doors, siding materials, and detailing all make a significant contribution to the character and identity of the street.
 Requiring compliance with design guidelines for all buildings receiving grant funding has proven to be extremely beneficial.
 In addition to preserving our history, the transformations that have taken place in our downtown have helped to attract businesses, visitors, residents, and additional renovations.

 Identifying and providing for consistency throughout the designated area is another one of our components to the revitalization around the College and throughout the downtown.
-Clearly marked crosswalks and pedestrian-friendly lighting and banners for students and residents are vital for the accessibility to the existing and proposed shops and buildings which comprise downtown and the campus.
-Inset brick crosswalks establish a traffic calming effect to accommodate and incentivize walkability.
-These designs also connect areas together with an impression of consistency and branding.
+Marked crosswalks and pedestrian-friendly lighting and banners for students and residents are vital for the accessibility to the existing and proposed shops and buildings that comprise downtown and the campus.
+Inset brick crosswalks establish a traffic-calming effect to accommodate and incentivize walkability.
+These designs also connect areas with an impression of consistency and branding.
 Access to capital is an identified need for burgeoning small businesses and entrepreneurs, alike.
 Without it, a business opportunity can find itself with a great business concept and no way to bring it to market.
 To support the business incubator and encourage innovation, this critical component of our strategy exists to give some the chance to succeed.